adrianyau/Final-Project-Tableau/README.md

 - Between the 5 boroughs of New York City, Manhattan and Brooklyn have substantially more Airbnb listings Queens, Bronx, and Staten Island, which dominate with over 80% of the total share.
 - It is cheaper staying at Airbnb than hotels.
 Visitors have more choices with prices, locations, spaces, and types of properties.
 - Apartments are the most abundent type of property in New York City to be listed given the urban city design and level of crowdedness.
 Plus, Airbnb empowers owners and tenants, depending on the demographic and standards of living, to have financial flexibility and freedom to live at different locations.
-- There are a couple of outliers - notably between the type of property and price.
-For example, there are a couple of 2-bed apartments that are priced at $5,000 and $10,000, which seems odd for the description.
+- There are a couple of outliers notably between the type of property and price.
+For example, there are a couple of 2-bed apartments that are priced at $5,000 and $10,000, which seem odd for the description.
 Data validation may be needed to confirm the type of property and price.
 - This is the most interesting result that I have encounted.
 In the line graph, the number of Airbnb listings sharply declined in 2014.
 Having sought external resources, it is discovered that Airbnb was in a legal battle with the state of New York because it was illegal to have short-term rentals for less than 30 days:
   - The huge influx of Airbnb listings led to the review of Airbnb's business records showing over third-quarters of bookings have broken the state's laws.
   - Taxes were avoided to be paid like hotels.